 A child with a fixed mindset believes that intelligence can not be changed.
 They don’t yet understand that they can train their brain to become smarter at something, or learn new talents.
 As a result, these kids tend to focus on performance goals (the outcome) rather than learning goals (the process).
 They want to be ‘the smartest’ or ‘the best’ at things.
 They become invested in looking smart or being good at things all the time.
 These kids often don’t like challenges, and they avoid being challenged because failing or stumbling makes them look bad or incompetent.
 Children with a fixed mindset may give up easily instead of persisting when a task gets hard.
 They would rather not attempt the task than to be seen struggling with it.
 Some children believe that they are simply ‘not smart enough or not good enough’ to bother trying something difficult.
 Children with a fixed mindset might feel threatened by other peoples successes, thinking that this person is better than them.
 They may be defensive when presented with negative feedback and feel that the feedback is a judgment rather than a learning opportunity.
 Children with a fixed mindset might not reach their achievement potential.

-Want to know how to help your kids to develop a growth mindset?
+How to develop a growth mindset?

-Step One: Teach kids about their gooey plastic brain
+1. Teach kids about their gooey plastic brain

 The good news is that a mindset is changeable and we can help our children to develop a growth mindset.
 How?
 By teaching them about their brain!
 We need to help our kids to understand that their brain is changeable.
 They can shape their brain and grow their brain.
 You can teach them that their brain is like a muscle, the more that they use it – the bigger it grows!
 Kids who believe that they have some power over training their brain become motivated to try new things and enjoy learning.
 There is lots of great scientific research that shows that this works.
 Children have been shown to get better exam results, to achieve more goals, and get smarter in school after learning about being able to train their brain.

-Step Two: Avoid praise about outcomes
+2. Avoid praise about outcomes

 As a parent you can also help your child to develop a growth mindet by changing the way that you encourage and praise your child.
 If you tell your child things like ‘You’re smart’ or “Wow, you are so clever’ you are actually encouraging a fixed mindset.
 Although the praise seems to be positive, it carries the message that intelligence is not changeable.
 The child thinks ‘Okay, people think that I am smart, I better do everything that I can to maintain that idea!’.
 The child may then shy away from challenges, because they feel that if they find something difficult it means that they are not actually smart.

-Step Three: Praise the learning process more often
+3. Praise the learning process more often

 Instead of praising the outcome, we can praise the process of learning, or the effort put in.
 For example, ‘you worked hard and I am proud of your effort’ will help to encourage a growth mindset.
 This is because you are praising the process of learning, rather than the end result.
 You might also say things like ‘accepting that challenge was brave and look how much you have learned’, or ‘You did a great job training your maths brain today’.
 This type of praise helps children to enjoy the process of learning new things, and to keep trying when things are difficult or challenging.

-Step Four: Encourage children to switch strategies and ask for help
+4. Encourage children to switch strategies and ask for help

 So we know that we need to praise the process (effort) rather than the outcome.
 But what if the child’s effort is using the same strategy over and over again?
 What if you know that their strategy will never help them to master the task or learn the information?
 This is when it is important to teach kids that it is okay to ask for help!
 As a parent or teacher, you can let a child know when it is a good time to ask for help.
 You can also help them to develop new strategies to try when they get stuck.
 So, you need to ensure that you praise the efforts that lead to learning progress or outcomes (not efforts that repeatedly lead to the same mistake).
 Dr Dweck tells us that “It’s not just effort, but strategy … so support the student in finding another strategy.”
 What Dr. Dweck means by this is try not to praise effort that is not working or helping the child.
 You don’t want to encourage them to simply try the same thing over and over knowing that it will never help them to achieve the skill.
 Instead you want to coach them to try new and different strategies each time.
 Trying something new will help them to continue learning and get closer and closer to their goal.
 It’s important that children know that learning is about both effort, and also knowing when to seek help!